 7. Showcase books that are pro-reading.

 Reading starts to become “uncool” for many students in the upper elementary grades.
-I love finding books that frame reading in a positive light, especially when they feature reading experiences for characters their age!
+I love finding books that frame reading in a positive light, especially when they feature characters their age!
 Here are a few I like:

 - The Fantastic Flying Books of Mr. Morris Lessmore by William Joyce